This country-specific Q&A provides an overview to tax laws and regulations that may occur in Romania.

 Is fiscal consolidation employed or a recognition of groups of corporates for tax purposes and are there any jurisdictional limitations on what can constitute a group for tax purposes?
 Is a group contribution system employed or how can losses be relieved across group companies otherwise?

 The Romanian tax legislation does not allow any tax consolidation for groups of companies for the purpose of corporate income tax (except in case of several Romanian permanent establishments of a non-resident company).
-A tax loss can be transferred from one entity to another only in the case of a merger.
+A tax loss can be transferred from one entity to another only in the case of a legal merger.

 Are there any withholding taxes?